 Oracles are getting more and more important in blockchain ecosystems.
 They are helping to reach out beyond the blockchain itself.
 But how do they work, and what do they have to offer?

 A blockchain can be used for a lot of things.
 Most of these use cases are based on smart contracts.
 If you are not familiar with them, you might be interested in reading our article about smart contracts first.

-While such a contract offers numerous use cases in throughout the industry, they all have a common issue.
-They are not capable to close the gap between the smart contract and real-world data.
-Let’s say you run supply chain management on a smart contract, the contract itself is immutable and once data about the products are written on the chain you have a reliable data set.
+While such a contract offers numerous use cases throughout the industry, they all have a common issue.
+They are not capable of closing the gap between the smart contract and real-world data.
+Let’s say you run supply chain management on a smart contract, the contract itself is immutable, and once data about the products are written on the chain, you have a reliable data set.

-But how do you know how you can trust the data on the chain?
-For instance, who makes sure that the last delivery of 1000 apples were really a delivery of 1000 pieces and not 999?
+But how do you know if you can trust the execution?
+For instance, who makes sure that the last delivery of 1000 apples was really a delivery of 1000 pieces and not 999?

-This is were oracles come into play.
-They close the gap between the smart contracts and what is happening in the real world.
+This is where oracles come into play.
+They close the gap between smart contracts and what is happening in the real world.
 There are different types of oracles:

 - Software oracles

 - Hardware oracles